kdaxh/kdaxh/README.md

             ~ Machine learning,
             ~ and Artificial intelligence.

-     > Full stack developer with experience in:
+     > Fullstack developer with experience in:
         Front-end: HTML, CSS and JavaScript,
         Backend: C++, Flask and Django,
         Database: MySQL, SQL Server and PostgreSQL.